banquet

 Supply Chain

-Blackfriars has a system for packaging take-back and reuse with at least 50% of our suppliers.
-For example, our wine supplier, Pagendam Pratt, takes back all their packaging.
-We help our suppliers make their deliveries more sustainable by ensuring they only deliver to us once a day and encouraging use of 'green' transport.
+We have systems for packaging take-back and reuse with at least 50% of our drink, fish, meat, and fruit and veg suppliers.
+We help our suppliers make their deliveries more sustainable by ensuring they only deliver to us once a day and encouraging use of ‘green’ transport.
+We avoid air-freighted goods in preference to those imported by ship or rail.
+Company cars are all electric.
+In 2022 we purchased a refrigerated electric van to transport fish bought off North Shields Fish Market as well as fruit and veg.

 Energy Efficiency

-In 2012 we plan to accurately assess our energy use, by measuring our consumption every week, and reduce energy consumption by at least 10%.
-We will organise an audit of our lighting and swop to low-energy bulbs and LED’s where possible and will adopt a stricter ‘switch the light/hob/appliance off policy.
-We will run a staff training session on energy efficiency and staff practices to reduce energy consumption.
+We have always understood our energy usage, by regularly and accurately measuring our consumption with the aim of reducing our energy consumption.
+We audit our lighting and have swopped to low-energy bulbs and LED’s where possible as well as adopting a stricter ‘switch the light/hob/appliance off’ policy.
+We run a staff training session on energy efficiency and staff practices to reduce energy consumption.

-In the future we will switch to a renewable energy / green energy tariff; fit electricity or gas submeters to monitor kitchen energy use and set targets for reduction; develop a Climate Change Strategy and accurately measure and reduce our carbon footprint.
+We use renewable/green energy tariff where possible; fit electricity or gas submeters to monitor kitchen energy use and set targets for reduction; develop a Climate Change Strategy and accurately measure and reduce our carbon footprint.

 Water Saving

-In the future we will replace bottled mineral water with in-house filtered water.
-We will review water use and commit to reducing water consumption by at least 10% and write and implement a Water Saving Policy and conduct staff training on efficient water use practices .
+We avoid selling bottled mineral water in preference to our tap water filtration system used for our chilled still and sparkling water.
+We constantly review water use in an effort to reducing water consumption and have written and implemented a Water Saving Policy and conduct staff training on efficient water use practices.

 Waste Management

-We separate our glass for recycling and food waste for composting or anaerobic digestion.
-Compostable waste goes into our Jura Composter and Scotty Hot Box with the resulting compost being used in our half barrels used to grow herbs for the restaurant.
+We don’t use plastic single-use straws, cutlery or stirrers.
+Glass, plastics, paper and cardboard are all separated out for recycling collection.
+We separate our food waste for either composting or anaerobic digestion.
+We have used an in-house Jura Composters and Scotty Hot Boxes in the past with the resulting compost being used in our half barrels used to grow herbs for the restaurant.
+We hope to compost more onsite in the future.
 Most of our packaging is collected by its respective supplier.

 Workplace Resources

 We have a commitment to buying recycled or FSC certified paper and paper products.
-All print material is on recycled material.
-We use environmentally friendly cleaning products which arrive as very high concentrates to minimise transport costs.
-When we built a toilet in our Workshop in 2010 we installed an environmentally friendly hand dryer as well as disposable bathroom paper towels.
+All print material uses recycled paper stock.
+We use environmentally friendly cleaning products which arrive as very high concentrates to minimise transport costs and eliminates the use of single use plastic.

-In the future we will aim to source only sustainable materials (e.g. FSC certified wooden furniture) and use environmentally friendly products (e.g. low VOC paint).
+In future we plan to recycle ink cartridges, reduce paper-based products, source sustainable materials (e.g. FSC certified wooden furniture) and use environmentally friendly products.

 SOCIETY